monty-nietzsche/log-analysis-report/README.md

 [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 [Download Git Bash](https://github.com/git-for-windows/git/releases/download/v2.13.3.windows.1/Git-2.13.3-64-bit.exe)

-Once these programs are installed, open Git Bash and create a directory called `Report` in the location of your preferences.
-Let's assume, for illustration purposes, that you created `Report` under `C:`.
-Now use Git Bash to access your folder by typing `cd c:\report`
+# Installation and Running
+Once these programs are installed, proceed with the following steps:

+- Create a folder called `Report` in the location of your preference.

+- Download [installation.zig](https://www.vagrantup.com/downloads.html) and unzip its contents in the report folder.
+The `installation.zip` contains three files `Vagrantfile`,`newsdata.sql` and `report.py`.
+Once the unzipping is done, make sure that your report folder contains these three files.

+- Open Git Bash (if you are a Windows user, otherwise use your default terminal), `cd` to the report folder and type `vagrant up`.
+Wait until the virtual machine is set up, it can take some minutes.
+Whent the setup is finalized, type `vagrant ssh` to connect to the virtual machine.

+- To load data into the `news` database with data, type `psql -d news -f newsdata.sql`.

+- To run the Python code, type `python report.py`

 ```
                          Table authors